-- a) A scrum will be awarded for: - i. a forward pass; or - ii. a knock on; or - iii. where the ball does not emerge from a maul or ruck; or - iv. where the ball becomes unplayable. - b) The scrum will consist of six confident and competent players from each team, i.e. a prop on either side of the hooker forming the front row, two locks forming the second row and a 'Number 8' bound between the hips of the two locks. - c) The referee will call "Crouch" and then "Bind".
-The front rows crouch and using their outside arm each prop must bind onto the body or side of their opponent and the second rows crouch and bind onto each other using their inside arm with the outside arm around the hips of the prop in front of them.
-Neither of the locks or the 'No. 8' may unbind to pick up the ball and must remain bound to the scrum until the scrum half plays the ball. - d) Following a pause, the referee will call "Set" only when the front rows are ready.
-The front rows may then engage. - e) The scrum is contested and the team awarded the scrum will throw the ball into the scrum.
+- a) A scrum will be awarded for: - i. a forward pass; or - ii. a knock on; or - iii. where the ball does not emerge from a maul or ruck; or - iv. when the ball becomes unplayable. - b) The scrum will consist of eight confident and competent players from each team, i.e. a prop on either side of the hooker forming the front row, two locks forming the second row, and three players forming the back row. - c) The referee will call "Crouch" and then "Bind".
+The front rows crouch and using their outside arm each prop must bind onto the body or side of their opponent and the second rows crouch and bind onto the prop in front of them. - d) Following a pause, the referee calls "Set" only when the front rows are ready.
+The front rows may then engage. - e) If a team cannot field such suitably confident and competent players because: - i. they are not available; or - ii. a player in one of those eight positions is injured or has been sent off for Foul Play and no suitably confident an competent replacement is available then the referee must order uncontested scrums. - f) Front rows must not charge at each other.
+If they start to set too close together and with their necks and backs bent, the scrum must be stopped and the scrum reformed.
+Props' body positions must be parallel to the touchline, their head and shoulders must be no lower than the hips and there must be no downward pressure exerted.